 So why use it? terraform_data holds arbitrary data in your state, gives provisioners a place to run when no other resource fits, and can force other resources to be replaced when a value you care about changes.
 This post walks through how it works and where it earns a spot in a real configuration.

-terraform_data?terraform_data is a managed resource that lives within your Terraform state.
-Its primary purpose is to:
+terraform_data?terraform_data is a managed resource that lives in your Terraform state.
+It's there to do three things:

-replace_triggered_by lifecycle argument to force the replacement of other resources based on changes to arbitrary values.It's always available via the built-in terraform.io/builtin/terraform provider, so there's no need to install or configure an external provider.
+replace_triggered_by lifecycle argument to force the replacement of other resources based on changes to arbitrary values.It's always available through the built-in terraform.io/builtin/terraform provider, so you don't have to install or configure an external provider.

 input (Optional): Accepts any value (string, number, list, map).
 Changes to this value cause Terraform to plan an update for the terraform_data instance.triggers_replace (Optional): Also accepts any value.
-A change here forces the terraform_data resource to be replaced (destroyed and recreated), which is key for re-running provisioners.output (Attribute): Reflects the value of the input argument, making it accessible to other parts of your configuration.id (Attribute): A unique ID for the resource instance, typically a UUID.null_resource to terraform_dataBefore terraform_data, similar functionality was often achieved using the null_resource from the hashicorp/null provider. terraform_data is its built-in successor, offering several advantages:
+A change here forces the terraform_data resource to be replaced (destroyed and recreated), which is key for re-running provisioners.output (Attribute): Reflects the value of the input argument, making it accessible to other parts of your configuration.id (Attribute): A unique ID for the resource instance, typically a UUID.null_resource to terraform_dataBefore terraform_data, people usually reached for the null_resource from the hashicorp/null provider. terraform_data is its built-in successor, and it improves on it in a few ways:

 | Feature | null_resource (hashicorp/null) |